Skip to main content

 Don’t rely on color alone to communicate meaningful information.
 Colorblind or low-vision users may not be able to perceive color differences.

-For more information on accessibility, visit Designing for accessibility.
+For more information on accessibility, visit Designing for accessibility and Testing for accessibility.

 Best practices for color use